Home » Barbecue Ribs

 • Mix all the rub ingredients together in a small bowl.

 • Rinse ribs in cold water and pat dry with paper towel, lay ribs in a shallow roasting pan.
 Sprinkle all of the Rib Rub over the ribs and rub it in.
-Cover roaster with heavy duty plastic wrap making sure it’s tight over the pan not laying on ribs, then cover the plastic wrap with tight layer of aluminum foil.
+Cover roaster with heavy duty oven proof plastic wrap making sure it’s tight over the pan not laying on ribs, then cover the plastic wrap with tight layer of aluminum foil.
 Bake for 3 hours at 300 degrees.
 Remove from oven, allow to cool for a few minutes before removing cover, there will be a lot of steam when you remove the foil, be careful not to burn yourself.

 • Place pre-baked ribs on grill over medium to low heat.
 Slather with your favorite barbecue sauce, shut lid of grill and allowing sauce to cook into and caramelize on the ribs.